 No Sugar Banana Bran Muffins!
-These refined sugar free banana muffins are sweetened with nothing but bananas and dates.
-Made with whole wheat flour, oats, lots of bran, and studded with walnuts and banana chunks, these healthy bran muffins make a great breakfast, snack, or lunchbox treat.
+These refined sugar-free banana muffins are sweetened with nothing but bananas and dates.
+Made with whole wheat flour, oats, lots of bran, and studded with walnuts and banana chunks, this healthy bran muffin recipe make a great breakfast, snack, or lunchbox treat.

-What comes to mind when you think of healthy bran muffins?
+What comes to mind when you think of bran muffins?

 Is it cardboard?
 Wait, it's sawdust, isn't it?

 I get it.
 Put the words "healthy" and "bran muffins" together and it conjures up images of dry, tasteless health food.
-What if I tell you that these banana bran muffins are made without any sugar?
-Good or gross?
+What if I also tell you that these banana bran muffins are made without any sugar?